 Air pollution is Europe’s invisible killer.
-Each year in the EU over 400,000 people die prematurely as a result of breathing toxic air.
-The EEB works to ensure that European laws improve air quality everywhere, and protect people and ecosystems from the threats posed by air pollution.
+Each year in the EU over 300,000 people die prematurely as a result of breathing toxic air.
+The EEB works to ensure that European laws improve air quality everywhere, protecting people and ecosystems from the threats posed by air pollution.

-Air pollution is responsible for a number of direct effects on human health.
-Exposure to polluted air directly leads to the development of serious medical conditions including asthma, respiratory infections, heart disease, strokes, bronchitis and cancer.
+Air pollution is responsible for multiple direct effects on human health.
+Exposure to polluted air leads directly to the development of serious medical conditions including asthma, respiratory infections, heart disease, strokes, bronchitis and cancer.
 Air pollution also has negative impacts on Europe’s nature and biodiversity, such as acidification and eutrophication, and it damages agricultural crops, natural vegetation, historical buildings and monuments.

 Air pollution can be caused by road traffic, shipping, agriculture, domestic heating and power plants.
-These sources produce a number of different substances that have a negative effect on air quality, including sulphur oxides, nitrogen oxides, volatile organic compounds (including methane) and tiny particulate matter, dust.
+These sources produce various substances that have a negative effect on air quality, including sulphur oxides, nitrogen oxides, volatile organic compounds (including methane) and tiny particulate matter.
 Cutting emissions at source is key to guarantee cleaner air, and all sectors have a role to play.

 Air pollution knows no border: by their very nature air-borne pollutants are carried by the wind, sometimes over significant distances, making their effects felt beyond the immediate area where they are released.
 It is therefore important that air pollution is addressed by effective rules at the EU level.

 To help develop policies that work, the EEB’s Clean Air Working Group gathers air pollution experts from across Europe to discuss the challenges of addressing poor air quality effectively.
-The group makes recommendations to national and European decision makers on a wide variety air quality issues.
+The group makes recommendations to both national and European decision makers on a wide variety of air quality related issues.